 You might be wondering, “In what order should my crew self-assess the Quality Indicators in Cycle 1?”
 Although your crew can choose your own order, it’s recommended that a full self-assessment for all seven Quality Indicators be conducted in sequence before deciding which Quality Indicator(s) to prioritize.
 Starting with a sequential approach will help your crew see how the indicators fit together.
 Once an initial self-assessment is completed for each Quality Indicator, your crew can decide on a progression for continuous improvement.

 The time between cycles of self-assessment will also need to be determined.
 Will it be quarterly?
 Every six months?
 Annually?
 Will some Quality Indicators be on a shorter cycle than others?
-However you implement your accessibility project, the phases of improvement will be guided by your cycles of self-assessment and continuous progress monitoring.
+However you implement the AEM Pilot, the phases of improvement will be guided by the data your crew collects from cycles of self-assessment and continuous progress monitoring.

 The output of a self-assessment cycle for a Quality Indicator will include the following information in a report: